 Art In Action

 The Sandy Springs Arts Foundation’s Art in Action program (formerly known as Art in Place) has two components: a student arts contest and student-to-student arts mentoring.
-Since inception, these elements have reached a combined 1,300 students at public schools in Sandy Springs, and we expect the numbers to be ever growing.
+Since inception, these elements have reached over 2,700 students combined at public schools in Sandy Springs, and we expect the numbers to be ever growing.

 This is a very special event.
 Sandy Springs students submit videos to showcase how they feel art uplifts and inspires especially in difficult times.
 The idea was sparked during the COVID-19 pandemic as an opportunity for “homebound” students to have a creative outlet and to “celebrate the arts”.
 Students describe why the arts are impactful to them, and each student then sings, plays an instrument, recites a poem, etc. Videos are rated by arts staff at each school.
 Thousands of dollars are donated to each school to acquire much needed art tangibles, such as instruments, audiovisual equipment and consumables.